Akiyuki Shinbo

 Akiyuki Shinbo (Note: Although he asked ANN to romanize his name as Akiyuki Simbo, his 2012 interview collection stylizes his name as Akiyuki Shinbou, and his 2019 interview collection stylizes his name as Akiyuki Shimbo.) (新房 昭之, Shinbō Akiyuki) is a Japanese animator, director, compositional writer, and storyboard artist.
 Best known for his works with Shaft, he has attained international recognition for his unique visual style and storytelling methods.

 Born in Koori, Fukushima Prefecture, Shinbo began his career in the early 1980s as an animator, but his true rise to fame in the industry occurred when he received the opportunity to direct for series produced by Pierrot at the turn of the decade and early 90s.
-His unique style developed across the studio's productions, cultivating in Yu Yu Hakusho, which led to his debut as a series director with the J.C.Staff television series Metal Fighter Miku (1994).
+His unique style developed across the studio's productions, culminating in Yu Yu Hakusho, which led to his debut as a series director with the J.C.Staff television series Metal Fighter Miku (1994).
 Over the next several years, Shinbo developed his directorial style through numerous avenues in the industry; and the pure form of his style has been described as coalescing in series like The SoulTaker (2001) and Le Portrait de Petit Cossette (2004).

 In 2004, Shinbo was invited by newly appointed Shaft president Mitsutoshi Kubota to collaborate with the studio as a director.
 Since the newfound collaborative effort's debut with Tsukuyomi: Moon Phase (2004), he has mentored various directors and won numerous awards for his productions with the studio.
-His notable directorial works with Shaft include the Monogatari series (2009–2018), Puella Magi Madoka Magica (2011), and March Comes In like a Lion (2016–2018).
+His notable directorial works with Shaft include the Monogatari series (2009–present), Puella Magi Madoka Magica (2011), and March Comes In like a Lion (2016–2018).